“Help! How to get rid of condensation in my windows? There’s got to be a solution to this!”

 But not for long.

 When the seal breaks it also ruins the overall structure of the window leading to gaps and distortion of the spacer.
-This leads to the argon or krypton gas to escape and get replaced by air, moisture, and water vapor.
+This leads to the argon or krypton gas escaping and getting replaced by air, moisture, and water vapor.

 The seal is important and it’s why it must be extremely durable.